daddabarba/CG_assignments/Raytracer_2/README.md

 scene03.json (showing most of the shapes implemented),scene04.json (showing shapes and meshes), and scene05.json (mesh of a tea-pot).

+####################
+#CURRENT ASSIGNMENT#
+####################

+For the first part of this assignment, the method "trace" of the class "scene" has been modified.

+- for SHADOWS we added a check (after finding an intersection point of the ray with an object) where we shoot the a ray from the intersection to the light, and if it intersects an object before the light, then it is shaded

+- we already LOOPED OVER LIGHT SOURCES

+- for REFLECTIONS, the method was modified with an extra argument depth (number of reflections), which is by default 0.
+We added an argument "waves" to set the depth limit.
+Then "trace" is recursively called with a reflected ray, and the resulting intersection point and color compose a new light source.
+To facilitate code reading, we wrapped in two new methods: the procedure of shooting a ray (getting its first intersection), and adding to the Diffuse and Specular component the effects of a single light source.

+For ANTIALIASING ----

+The method "readScene", in the "raytracer" class was changed so that it could read the maximum reflection depth, whether or not we wanted shadows, and the sampling size for anti-aliasing from a json file.

+Regarding TEXTURING we first modified the "object" and "material" classes.
+The latter to contain and load a texture file, the former to easily access and change these new material features.
+The methods "parseObject" and "parseMaterial" have been changed so that the new texture arguments of the objects (see below) and the texture specifications can be red.

+Regarding the objects the "sphere" class (and also the "cylinder" and "cone" classes accordingly) have been modified.
+First we added some arguments keeping track of the rotation, that is an axis, and an angle of rotation around the axis.
+Then we added an override of the method "map_tex" (added to the "object" class), which, given a point P, will return its respective (u,v) coordinates.
+In the SPHERE this has been done by using the normalized angle between the tangent vector (from center to surface point) and the rotation axis as v coordinate.
+For the u coordinate we project the tangent vector on the plane defined by the rotation axis, on which we have pre computed (in the constructor) a landmark vector (such that it is always on this plane).
+The normalize angle between the landmark and the projection is the u coordinate.
+For CONE and CYLINDER the process is very similar (we already have an axis for them, so we only added texture rotation around it), only that v is the normalized height (on the axis).

+Also do notice that in the class "triple" we added the operator == as it is needed in the sphere "map_tex" method

+#####################
+#PREVIOUS ASSIGNMENT#
+#####################

 In this assignment 5 shapes have been added (in Code/shapes).
 These have been implemented as c++ classes, therefore having both an header and a cpp file.
 The added classes are the following: